‘Google My Business’ is a free tool provided by Google. From it, web admins and SEOs can manage multiple Google Business Profiles.

 I’ve labelled the areas on the image below so you can see where the information is displayed.
 We discuss all of these areas in detail at the end of the post.

-The second place that a Business Profile is displayed is on Google Maps, when a more general local Google search is performed such as “Web design Oxfordshire”.
+The second place that a Google Business Profile is shown is on Google Maps.
+It appears when a more general local Google search is performed such as “Web design Oxfordshire”.

-Notice that the first and most prominent result under the adverts is an interactive Google map, like the result below.
+Notice that the first and most prominent result (beneath the adverts) is an interactive Google map, like the result below.

 There are up to three (at time of writing) businesses shown on the map that are applicable to the search.